-Department for Education school number 878 - 2444 What kind of school is this?
-Academy Does this school have a religious character?
+Department for Education school number 878 - 2088 What kind of school is this?
+Academy Does this school have a religious character ?
 No Who is the Admissions authority?
-Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 15 Catchment area?
+Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 17 Catchment area?
 Yes School Supplementary Information Form (SIF)?
-Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: King Edward VI Community College 1 Do we ask children to wear a uniform?
+Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: Queen Elizabeth's Do we ask children to wear a uniform?
 Yes Applications When can parents apply for admission to Reception?
-15 November 2019 to 15 January 2020 2 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper. form at devon.cc/admissions or from the school office When will places be offered for Reception?
+15 November 2019 to 15 January 2020 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
 16 April 2020 When should appeals for admissions to Reception be submitted?
 15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
-Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments -
+Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments - Oversubscription criteria Plan (EHCP) names this school will be admitted.
+Oversubscription criteria (to be used only if we need to after became subject to adoption, a child arrang eviously looked after but immediately after being looke ements order, or special guardianship order. their exceptional medical or social needs or those o their parents. hin the catchment area set out in the map below, wh are siblings of pupils on roll at this school.
+4. Priority will next be given to other children living Priority will next be given to children living out roll at this school. side the catchment area, who are siblings of pupils o 6.
+Priority will next be given to children of member ers of staff who have been employed at this school fo t two years to fill a vacancy for which there was a skill